Bayt-al-Hikmah/FastifyJs/Workshop4/Workshop4.md

 module.exports = collectMessages
 ```
+### Creating the Routes
-After we finish setting our plugins we move to create the routes
+After we finish setting our plugins we move to create the routes.
 **``routes/auth.js:``**
 ```javascript
 const argon2 = require('argon2')